eduvpn/documentation/FEDORA_VPN_SERVER.md

     $ sudo vpn-user-portal-add-user --user foo --pass bar

+Make sure you set `secureCookie` to `false` in the configuration file, if you do not plan on deploying HTTPS, e.g. for testing purposes.

 ## Admin Portal

 Add a user:

     $ sudo vpn-admin-portal-add-user --user foo --pass bar

+Make sure you set `secureCookie` to `false` in the configuration file, if you do not plan on deploying HTTPS, e.g. for testing purposes.

 ## OpenVPN Config